wiseflat/ovhcloud-infrastructure/README.md

 Then, you are good to go !
 All your instances are ready to be configured with your configuration management tool (puppet, ansible, chef, etc).

+In this demo, we will install nginx everywhere:

+- Frontends will act as reverse proxy, the will forward requests to backend instances.
+- Backends will answer their hostnames to check if load balancing is working.

 </p>
 </details>

 <details>
-<summary>Deploy some nginx configurations to see if everything is working like a charm</summary>
+<summary>Deploy the demo</summary>
 <p>

 ```sh
 /home/ansible/ovhcloud-infrastructure/env/develop$ ansible-playbook playbooks/nginx.yml
 ```

-You can find IPs address of your instances in you ssh configuration file.
+You can find your instances IPs address in you ssh configuration file.

+UK1 frontend is load balancing requests to the internal network and to the vrack network !

 ```
 $ curl http://54.37.4.210/